hannesdelbeke/brain/GitHub/GitHub issue-templates.md

-#github supports templates for issues.
+[[GitHub]] supports templates for issues.
 Helping users to stick to a format when creating new issues.

 Place following files in `/.github/ISSUE_TEMPLATE/`
 - bug_report.yml